DavidRamosArchilla/NeuralFoil-torch/README.md

 > This a fork of Neuralfoil that uses torch instead of numpy for neural net predictions.
 > It has GPU but it does not seems to make neuralfoil faster, but torch does.
-Moreover, if the number of threads is set to 1 with `torch.set_num_threads(1)` it works a bit faster
+Moreover, if the number of threads is set to 1 with `torch.set_num_threads(1)` it works a bit faster.
+> The interface is kept the same, so it can be used with areosandbox without a problem (but only on cpu as it is the default device)
 -----

 <p align="center">